b4r/stackedit-chrome-extension-project/README.md

 * Open the extensions window or visit the address chrome://extensions

+* Activate Developer Mode on the top right corner.

 * Click the button "Load unpacked" currently near the top left corner.

 * Navigate to this repo and select to open the directory `stackedit.io-chrome-ext` - optionally, move the directory where you need it and point Chrome to the new location.